 All you need are a few basic ingredients and a high-powered blender to make this delicious breakfast smoothie!

-Natural Peanut Butter - I use creamy natural peanut butter because it's made without any added sugars.
-It also adds in some healthy fats and a smooth, delicious flavor.
+• Natural Peanut Butter – I use creamy natural peanut butter because it’s made without any added sugars.
+It makes your smoothie smooth and gives a delicious flavor.

-Whole milk - My favorite milk to use is raw milk from the farm but grass-fed organic milk is perfectly fine!
-Feel free to use also your favorite dairy-free milk alternatives such as almond milk or oat milk.
+• Whole milk – Feel free to use also your favorite dairy-free milk alternatives such as almond milk or oat milk.

 All ingredients, measurements, and instructions are in the recipe card at the bottom of this post.